thewca/wca-documents/documents/minutes/2018-01-16 WCA Board Meeting.md

 A California Nonprofit Public Benefit Corporation
 </div>

-On January 16, 2018 at 1:00 pm PST, the Board of Directors of World Cube Association (the “Board”) met for a regular meeting via Google Hangouts.
+On January 16, 2018 at 1:00 p.m.
+PST, the Board of Directors of World Cube Association (the “Board”) met for a regular meeting via Google Hangouts.
 The following directors were present at the meeting:

 <div class="text-center">
 Alberto Pérez de Rada Fiol <br>